 Business Finance teaches students how to evaluate and process firm-related financial decisions.
-Topics that will be discussed include diversification, determination of risk and return and relational analysis with
+Topics that will be discussed include diversification, determination of risk and return and relational analysis with the financial markets.
+Students will also learn how to properly leverage a firm with debt and equity, and the time value of money.
+Prerequisite: ACC 201 and ACC 202 or equivalent with a grade of "C" or better.

-HIST 101 U.S. History I 4.5
+HIST 101 U.S. History I